CatarinaK1/CatarinaK1/README.md

 ### Hi there 👋

-I'm a computer applications student looking to learn more about the world of software development.
+👨‍💻 I'm a currently studying to complete a bachelors degree in computer applications.
+I am a student looking to learn more about the world of software development.

 My strengths are my eagerness to learn, creativity and problem solving.
 The world of software development is where I've chosen to explore and innovate.

- - 👨‍💻 I’m currently a Computer Applications Student
  - 🌟 I'm an Aspiring Software Developer
  - 🎨 I'm Passionate about Creativity
  - 🧩 Problem Solver